oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure-scm/configure-scm.md

 11. Now you want to the repeat the above step and make Creation Date, Parent Supplier Number, Tax Payer Country Visible.

-    > (1) Click the Boxc in the **Hidden Column** for **each of these** rows.    <br>
+    > (1) Click the Box in the **Hidden Column** for **each of these** rows.    <br>

     > (2) Then select **Visible** from the options that appear.

 ![Validation 2](images/image018.png)

 12. Well done.
-You have configured a new role-based page layout for Administrators.Redwood offers a quick way to review your changes as they appear in the application.
+You have configured a new role-based page layout for Procurement Managers.Redwood offers a quick way to review your changes as they appear in the application.

     > (1) Click on the **Preview** ![Fields and Regions, Conditions](images/icon04_preview.png) icon in the upper right of the screen<br>